CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/lustre-import-from-S3-bucket.md

 To find the default settings for Lustre see:
 <a href="https://docs.aws.amazon.com/parallelcluster/latest/ug/SharedStorage-v3.html#SharedStorage-v3-FsxLustreSettings">Lustre Settings for Parallel Cluster</a>

-### Diagram of the YAML file that contains a Snapshot ID to pre-install the software, and the path to an S3 Bucket for importing the data to the Lustre Filesystem
+### Diagram of the YAML file that contains a Snapshot ID that is a volume with the CMAQ software stack pre-installed, and the path to an S3 Bucket for importing the data to the Lustre Filesystem

 Figure 1.
 Diagram of YAML file used to configure a Parallel Cluster with a c5n.large head node and c5n.18xlarge compute nodes with Software and Data Pre-installed